Kate's photo of Queen Elizabeth II with her grandkids flagged by Getty news agency as "enhanced at source"

 "Getty Images is undertaking a review of handout images and in accordance with its editorial policy is placing an editor's note on images where the source has suggested they could be digitally enhanced," a Getty spokesperson told CBS News on Tuesday.

 The photo was said to have been taken at the royal family's Balmoral Castle, in Scotland, in August 2022.
-A number of inconsistencies are visible upon inspection, including an apparent distortion of the queen's plaid skirt and a black area by Prince George's neck.
+A number of inconsistencies are visible upon inspection, including an apparent distortion of the queen's plaid skirt, several parts of a sofa with misalignments, and a blurred edge along the neck of Prince Louis (at right in the image above).

 Getty's new editorial note came amid speculation over Kate's health, which was fueled by the discovery of the edits to the March image of her and her children.